-Key management personnel consist of Paul G. Anderson (President and COO, effective November 6, 2017), Michael McInnis (CEO and President until November 5, 2017, a Director of the Company, and, effective November 5, 2017, Executive Chairman), Jeannine Webb (CFO and Corporate Secretary), and Thomas McKeever, Kerry Spong and John McConnell (independent, non-executive Directors of the Company).
-Sean Harvey did not stand for re-election as Director at the Company's Annual General Meeting held on January 31,2019.
+Key management personnel consist of Paul G. Anderson (President and COO), Michael McInnis (Executive Chairman and a Director of the Company), Jeannine Webb (CFO and Corporate Secretary), and Thomas McKeever, Kerry Spong and John McConnell (independent, non-executive Directors of the Company).
+Sean Harvey did not stand for re-election as Director at the Company's Annual General Meeting held on January 31, 2019.

-The remuneration of key management personnel during the periods ended December 31, 2018 and 2017 is summarized as follows:
+The remuneration of key management personnel during the periods ended December 31, 2019 and 2018 is summarized as follows: